island-is/island.is/libs/api-catalogue/services/README.md

 ## Usage

-This library export ApiCatalogueServiceModule which depends on two environment variables to exist to configure connection to X-Road Security Server.
+This library export ApiCatalogueServiceModule which depends on four environment variables to exist to configure connection to X-Road Security Server.

-The variables are available from AWS Parameter Store under the /k8s/xroad-collector/ path.
+Two variables are available from AWS Parameter Store under the /k8s/xroad-collector/ path.
 The variable are named:

-- XROAD_BASE_PATH
+- *XROAD_BASE_PATH*
-- XROAD_CLIENT_ID
+- *XROAD_CLIENT_ID*

+The other two are set for the environment the service is executed in

+- _API_CATALOGUE_INDEX_NAME_ - Name of the index the service uses.
+- _ENVIRONMENT_ - Name of the environment.
+Valid values: `dev`, `staging` and `prod`.

 ## Developing